emqx/emqx-docs/en_US/data-integration/data-bridge-rabbitmq.md

 The RabbitMQ data integration is an out-of-the-box feature in EMQX designed to bridge the gap between MQTT-based IoT data and RabbitMQ's powerful message queue processing capabilities.
 With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX to RabbitMQ for storage and management, eliminating the need for complex coding.

-Take the RabbitMQ Sink for an example, the diagram below illustrates a typical architecture of data integration between EMQX and RabbitMQ: <!-- Update the illustration to show bi-directional data flow?-->
+Take the RabbitMQ Sink for an example, the diagram below illustrates a typical architecture of data integration between EMQX and RabbitMQ:

 ![EMQX Integration RabbitMQ](./assets/emqx-integration-rabbitmq.png)